 *El Chuco is El Paso’s nickname.
 It comes from the term Pachuco/Pachuca, which is thought to have originated in the area in the 1940s in reference to Mexican-American men and women who wore zoot suits.

-Registration closes August 17; space limited. $75 fee per person includes activities, cross-border transport, meals, and Borderplex tote bag. $99 Convening rate available at Hotel Indigo Downtown El Paso; use IATA# 99801505 and Group Code “ART.”
+Space limited. $75 fee per person includes activities, meals, and Borderplex tote bag. $99 Convening rate available at Hotel Indigo Downtown El Paso; use IATA# 99801505 and Group Code “ART.”
 Events in ELP/JRZ; valid passport required.

 La Frontera: Art + People + Place is supported by the El Paso Museum of Art Foundation, Texas Commission on the Arts, and Hotel Indigo.